sagemath/sage/src/doc/en/developer/git_basic.rst

 .. _section-git-pull:

-Getting Changes from a Remote
+Getting changes from a remote
 =============================

 A common task during development is to synchronize your local copy of the